navigators-exploration-team/recursive-mastermind-zkApp/README.md

 ### packedGuessHistory

 - This state is a compressed state variable that stores the history of all guesses made by the Code Breaker.
-It uses `serializeCombinationHistory` to compress the state variable.
-The state variable is decompressed using `deserializeCombinationHistory`.
+It uses `Combination` class to compress the state by using `updateHistory` method.

-- Each guess is represented as a single Field value, with the four digits packed into one Field.
+- Each guess is represented as a single `Field` value, with the four digits packed into one `Field` with bit manipulation.
-  - For example, if the guess is `4 5 2 3`, this state would be stored as a Field value of `4523`.
+- Each digit is represented as a 3-bit number, allowing for a range of `1` to `7`.
+The digits are combined and stored on-chain as a `12-bit * MAX_ATTEMPT` field in decimal.

 ### packedClueHistory

 - This state is a compressed state variable that stores the history of all clues given by the Code Master.
-It uses `serializeClueHistory` to compress the state variable.
-The state variable is decompressed using `deserializeClueHistory`.
+It uses `Clue` class to compress the state by using `updateHistory` method.

+- Each clue is represented as a two `Field` value, with the hits and blows packed into one `Field` with bit manipulation.
-- Each clue is represented as a single Field value, with the four digits, each of which can be either `0`, `1`, or `2`, meaning the clue digits fall within the range of a 2-bit number.
-These digits are combined and stored on-chain as an 8-bit field in decimal.
+- Each clue is represented as a 3-bit number, allowing for a range of `0` to `4`.
+The hits and blows are combined and stored on-chain as a `6-bit * MAX_ATTEMPT` field in decimal.

-### rewardFinalizeSlot

-- This state is a compressed state variable that stores the (`UInt64`) reward amount and the (`UInt32`) slot when the game is finalized.

-- Uses `compressRewardAndFinalizeSlot` to compress the state variable.
-The state variable is decompressed using `separateRewardAndFinalizeSlot`.

 ## Mastermind Methods